Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.0 Fewer pieces make the build more straightforward
+Assembly 4.0 Fewer pieces make setup more straightforward.

-Cooling / Breathability 4.0 Comfortable in normal use; still warms up in marathon sessions
+Cooling / Breathability 4.0 Comfortable in normal use, though marathon sessions still warm it up.

-Back Support 3.6 Fine for relaxed viewing, less ideal for long upright work blocks
+Back Support 3.6 Acceptable for casual viewing, but still not ideal for long upright work blocks.

-Seat Depth Fit 4.0 Deep enough to lounge; easier to manage than the 108 in small rooms
+Seat Depth Fit 4.0 Deep enough to lounge, but easier to manage than the 108 in smaller rooms.

 Our Testing Experience